Warriors: Power of Three: Dark River

 In Dark Rivers prologue, it is revealed that there are tunnels beneath the moorland that make up WindClan territory.
-Fallen Leaves, a cat previously unknown to readers, enters a tunnel, meeting a misshapen, old cat by the name of Rock, who explains to him that to become a "sharpclaw", he must find a way out of the tunnels and onto the moor.
+Fallen Leaves, a cat previously unknown to readers, enters a tunnel, meeting an old cat named Rock, who explains to him that to become a "sharpclaw", he must find a way out of the tunnels and onto the moor.
 However, when Rock asks Fallen Leaves if it will rain, Fallen Leaves lies and says no despite knowing it will rain, as he worries that Rock will otherwise ask him to wait until another day.
 Fallen Leaves then enters the tunnels and is trapped when it does rain; he drowns.

 Following the events of The Sight, Lionpaw befriends WindClan apprentice Heatherpaw; despite friendships between cats from different Clans being forbidden by the warrior code, the two begin meeting at night in the tunnels beneath WindClan's territory, which are otherwise unknown to other Clan cats.
 The spirit of the deceased antagonist Tigerstar, begins visiting his grandson Lionpaw in his dreams like he did with his sons Hawkfrost and Brambleclaw.
 Tigerstar is now accompanied by Hawkfrost, who had died during the events of Sunset following his thwarted assassination attempt on Firestar.
 They begin teaching Lionpaw advanced battle moves, but when Lionpaw starts to teach the moves to Heatherpaw, Hawkfrost scolds him for showing battle moves to the enemy.
 Lionpaw is forced to choose between his love of Heatherpaw and his loyalty to the warrior code and ThunderClan.
 He ultimately chooses to remain loyal to his Clan and leaves Heatherpaw, who is extremely hurt and betrayed afterward.

 ThunderClan medicine cat apprentice Jaypaw finds a stick with odd scratch marks on it: some that are crossed out and some that are not.
 As he attempts to understand their meaning, he has a dream in which he experiences Fallen Leaves' experience in the prologue.
 Jaypaw then understands that the scratches represent ancient cats who undertook the trial in the tunnels and that the last uncrossed one represented Fallen Leaves, indicating that he did not emerge.

 Jaypaw and his mentor Leafpool are tasked by Firestar to deliver a message to WindClan leader Onestar; upon arrival, they discover that WindClan is threatening to attack RiverClan, whom they accuse of being behind the disappearance of three WindClan kits; WindClan is demanding the kits' return.
 Jaypaw and Leafpool return to ThunderClan camp, and Lionpaw tells his brother and sister about the tunnels, where he thinks the kits may have gone.
 They enter the tunnels, coincidentally meeting up with WindClan apprentices Breezepaw and Heatherpaw, who share their motive for being there.
 Jaypaw is guided by the spirit of Fallen Leaves and the group finds the kits.
 The tunnels begin to flood as it starts to rain, but Fallen Leaves assists Jaypaw in guiding the group to safety; they return the kits to WindClan and avert a battle between WindClan and RiverClan.